jackqqz/Eat-dentify/README.md

 # Eat-dentify
+Have a hard time deciding what of where to have your next meal?

-Eat-dentify is an intelligent, AI-powered dining assistant that helps you discover restaurants, choose meals, and make informed nutritional decisions—all from a single, intuitive interface.
+Eat-dentify is an intelligent, AI-powered dining assistant that helps you discover restaurants, choose meals, and make informed nutritional decisions—all from a single, intuitive interface using natural languages.
 Whether you’re planning a night out or cooking at home, Eat-dentify brings personalized food recommendations, recipe insights, and dietary analysis right to your fingertips.

 ## 🚀 Key Features